kayake/cerberus/README.md

     protocol: http
 ```

-In addition, you can create a proxy list and set up it, like this:
+Furthermore, you can generate and configure a proxy list as follows:

 ```zsh
 cerberus > config --set proxies your/proxies_list
 ```

 > [!IMPORTANT]
-> The proxy list must follow a structure. ([Proxies List Stucture](#proxies-list-structure))
+> The proxy list must follow a structure.
+[Proxies List Stucture](#proxies-list-structure)

 ### Edit .yaml file

-As mentioned before, you can edit .yaml file, witch is the easiest way, like this:
+As previously discussed, modifying the .yaml file offers the simplest approach, as follows:

 ```yaml
 proxies: my/proxy/list